eubr-bigsea/Compss-Python/docs/source/api.rst

 :func:`DDF.load_text <ddf.DDF.load_text>` - Create a DDF from a commom file system or from HDFS.

+:func:`DDF.map <ddf.DDF.map>` - Applies a function to each row of this data set.

+:func:`DDF.num_of_partitions <ddf.DDF.num_of_partitions>` - Returns the number of data partitions (Task parallelism).

 :func:`DDF.parallelize <ddf.DDF.parallelize>` - Distributes a DataFrame into DDF.

+:func:`DDF.range_partition <ddf.DDF.range_partition>` - Range partitioning is a partitioning technique where ranges of data is stored separately in different fragments.

+:func:`DDF.repartition <ddf.DDF.repartition>` - Repartition a distributed data based in a fixed number of partitions or based on a distribution list.

 :func:`DDF.replace <ddf.DDF.replace>` - Replaces one or more values to new ones.